 - FreshFoam is known for being stiff in some shoes

-If you don’t let shin splints stop you from participating in distance running, consider investing in the Hoka One One Clifton 4.
+If shin splints are stopping you from running long distances, consider investing in the Hoka One One Clifton 8.

 The latest version of the Clifton is the comfiest version yet.
-It includes plenty of support for high arches and firmer cushioning – this allows more durability for heavier runners.
+It includes plenty of support for high arches and firm cushioning – this allows more durability for heavier runners.
+At the same time, it has a softer feel, more in line with the original Clifton.
 It’s a shoe with enough cushioning to help runners with leg or foot problems, allowing you to run without pain.

-Part of the Clifton’s success comes down to it’s cushioned but light right.
-The molded Ortholite sockliner, which enhances the effect of the EVA foam, also helps wick sweat by absorbing moisture and targeting bacteria.
+Part of Clifton’s success comes down to its cushioned but light ride.
+The molded Ortholite sock liner, which enhances the effect of the EVA foam, also helps wick sweat by absorbing moisture and targeting bacteria.

 If you have low or flat arches, you may want to steer clear.
 Although the cushioning is superb, the arch on the midfoot may be too high for runners without medium to high arches.
 However, if you have wide feet, you’re now in luck – Hoka decided to add new widths to this version of the shoe.